swisscom/dopi/README.md

     cd /path/to/dopi/
     bundle install --path .bundle
-    bundle exec rake testenv:setup
+    bundle exec rake spec:prep

-You should always rerun 'testenv:setup' is an idempotent DOPi plan and can be rerun to make sure your test environment is started and setup correctly.
+You should always rerun 'spec:prep' to make sure your test environment is started and setup correctly.

 The tests will connect to the machines and for now you require some hosts file entries to work correctly.
 Add the following lines to your /etc/hosts: